karlskewes/spinnaker-pac/TUTORIAL.md

 ## Target account selection

+Spinnaker platform teams configure Spinnaker Provider Account's with the cloud provider IAM credentials and a map of `labels: {}`.

-You can select what Spinnaker Provider Account to deploy with on a per artifact basis.
+You can select what Spinnaker Provider Account to deploy to on a per team, application or artifact basis by ensuring your `labels: {}` match the Provider account `labels: {}`.

-Spinnaker platform teams configure Spinnaker Provider Account's with the cloud provider IAM credentials.

-This project supports using a map of labels in a similar mechanism to Kubernetes `nodeAffinity` and `taints|tolerations` to select what gets deployed where.

-Some labels might include:

-- environment: staging|production
+If you are familiar with Kubernetes `nodeAffinity` and `taints|tolerations` then this is similar.

+Some example labels:

+- `environment: 'staging' // or 'production'`
-- team: sre|product for authz
+- `team: 'product' // or 'sre'` for authz
-- platform: k8s|ec2 for target
+- `platform: 'kubernetes' // or 'ec2'` for target
-- shared|sre|<team>: true (bool) for Project selection
+- `teamXYZ: true` (bool) for Project selection
+- `region: ap-southeast-2 // or 'us-east-1'`

 We can work in two directions: